oliviaxu0528/oliviaxu0528/README.md

 :rocket: My passion for software lies with endless opportunities for innovation and problem-solving, creating software applications and systems that can make a difference on individuals and community, as well as continuously learn and adapt to new technologies.

 Always learning, and always open to opportunities.
+Currently:Business Analyst@Amazon Transfer Pricing Team

 :climbing_woman: I’m currently working on - Finance modeling application, Sports Application(I'm a BIG fan of :basketball:)